-We first show the performance of 100-dimension word embeddings learned by vanilla SGN, ACE and 4 our own adaptive SGN models on the downstream tasks.
+We first show the performance of 100-dimensional word embeddings learned by vanilla SGN, ACE, and 4 our own adaptive SGN models in downstream tasks.
 Then we discuss the impact of the different ${\mathbb Q}$ discussed before.
-Notice that the results presented here are not competitive to the current state of the art results which not only need a sufficiently larger corpus and embedding dimension but more complex structure of $f$ \footnote{In Section 3.2, $f$ is only taken by the simplest choice, but indeed it can be more complicated (e.g., Transformer).} is also required.
+Notice that the results presented here are not competitive to the current state-of-the-art results, which not only need a sufficiently larger corpus and embedding dimension but a more complex structure of $f$ \footnote{In Section 3.2, $f$ is only taken by the simplest choice, but indeed it can be more complicated (e.g., Transformer).} is also required.